 I read a book a couple of years that explored a similar concept.
 It emphasized that American Christians are helping no one by taking mission trips and giving communities in need absolutely everything they need.
 This only teaches the communities to ‘beg’ and be dependent on another source to provide them with their needs.
 Instead, missionaries should be teaching communities how to sustain themselves within their community—for example, teaching communities how to farm, how to make sure things they need, and how they can make a living within their environment.
 If you give them the tools they need, aka a ‘hand up,’ they will learn to stand on their own and eventually be able to help themselves.

 I think about how this applies to my own life and how often I expect a handout rather than asking for a hand up.
-It’s so easy for us to be consumed with everything going on in our daily lives to the point that we just want someone to hand something to us.
+It’s so easy for us to be consumed with everything going on in our daily lives that we just want someone to hand something to us.

 Point?
-This is a prime example of my dad refusing to give me a handout by letting me stay home, but helping me up by providing me with what I needed to continue my life and career.
-I did not understand the thinking at the time, but looking back it is the best thing in the world that he could have done for me.
-He forced me to stand on my own two feet, when all I wanted to do was quit, and that taught me a type of resilience and strength that I don’t think I would have otherwise.
+This is a prime example of my dad refusing to give me a handout by letting me stay home but helping me up by providing me with what I needed to continue my life and career.
+I did not understand the thinking at the time, but looking back, it is the best thing in the world that he could have done for me.
+He forced me to stand on my own two feet when all I wanted to do was quit, and that taught me a type of resilience and strength that I don’t think I would have otherwise.

-If you’re in a rut today, thinking that life is just not going your way and God is just not answering your prayers, rephrase what you are asking of God.
+If you’re in a rut today, thinking that life is just not going your way and God is not answering your prayers, rephrase what you are asking of God.
 Instead of asking him to get you out of a situation, ask Him to provide you with the tools to get yourself out.
-Don’t be a beggar; be a contributor in building the life you want.
+Don’t be a beggar; be a contributor to building the life you want.

 – Marji J. Sherman